samid737/scrambledev/_posts/2017-11-13-object-oriented-aircraft-model-sounds-engine-model.md

 ### Engine model revisited

-About 80% of last weeks development time was spent on revisiting and re-engineering the current thrust model.
+About 80% of last weeks development time was spent on revisiting and re-engineering the current engine model.
 The first improvement incorperates speed into the current engine model.
 With higher speeds , the engine mass flow increases, which could benefit the [thrust](https://www.grc.nasa.gov/www/k-12/airplane/thrsteq.html), but the intake vs exhaust velocity delta decreases.
-The thrust model now incorperates the Mach number as A parameter for higher accuracy.
+The thrust model now incorperates the Mach number as A parameter for A more accurate engine model.

 The majority of time though was spent on researching A more sophisticated turbojet model using [this](https://web.stanford.edu/~cantwell/AA283_Course_Material/AA283_Course_Notes/AA283_Aircraft_and_Rocket_Propulsion_Ch_04_BJ_Cantwell.pdf) source as A reference.
 The model does seem to work, but more research is needed to succesfully incorporate it.
 I had to draw the line with the current model, otherwise I would spend too much time on R&D. If it works, it works.